rust-lang/rfcs/text/0000-target-tier-policy.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-Rust targets fall into three "tiers" of support:
+Rust provides three tiers of target support:

-- Tier 3 targets, which provide no guarantees of support.
+- Rust provides no guarantees about tier 3 targets.
-- Tier 2 targets, which will always build but not pass tests.
+- Rust's continuous integration checks that tier 2 targets will always build, but they may not pass tests.
-- Tier 1 targets, which will always build and pass tests.
+- Rust's continuous integration checks that tier 1 targets will always build and pass tests.

 This policy defines the requirements for accepting a proposed target at a given level of support.